Book a 2018 holiday before 31 July and our home pick-up service is doubled to 100 miles.

 After breakfast, disembark the ship and EXPLORE BHAMO by local trishaw and by foot.
 Afterwards, transfer to the airport for your flight to Yangon.
 The remainder of the day is at your leisure.

 Your holiday ends with breakfast this morning

-Avalon Waterways' well-appointed Avalon Suites were designed with you in mind.
-Decorated to exclude the very spirit of Myanmar.
-The meticulously crafted all-suite Avalon Myanmar carries a maximum of just 36 passengers so you can truly engage the locals, experience the culture, and revel in the unique sights along the majestic Irrawaddy.
+The all-suite Avalon Myanmar offers an unrivalled small-ship river cruise experience for up to 36 passengers, ensuring memorable encounters with the locals along the majestic Irrawaddy.
 Built by local craftsmen, the ship reflects the character, symbols, and traditions of Myanmar while offering all the modern features today's travellers expect.
-Time on board centres around a refreshing outdoor experience, as all suites open to the outside and the large Panorama Lounge and open-air lounge offers a variety of expansive views.
+Time on board centres around a refreshing outdoor experience, as all suites open to the outside, and the large Panorama Lounge and open-air lounge offers a variety of expansive views.
 The innovative design also allows Avalon Myanmar to cruise the spectacular Upper Irrawaddy throughout the season - a feat not possible on a larger ship.